Deebo ‘good staying with' 49ers despite swirling trade rumors

 Deebo ‘good staying with' 49ers despite swirling trade rumors originally appeared on NBC Sports Bay Area

-The ongoing trade rumors involving Deebo Samuel haven't fazed the 49ers' All-Pro wide receiver, even after San Francisco selected Florida wide receiver Ricky Pearsall No. 31 overall in the 2024 NFL Draft on Thursday night.
+The ongoing Deebo Samuel trade rumors haven't fazed the 49ers' All-Pro wide receiver, even after San Francisco selected Florida pass catcher Ricky Pearsall No. 31 overall in the 2024 NFL Draft on Thursday night.

-Despite reports swirling that San Fransico has explored a handful of trades involving Samuel, the 28-year-old acknowledged he understands the business side of things in the NFL.
+Despite reports swirling that San Francisco has explored a handful of trades involving Samuel, the 28-year-old acknowledged he understands the NFL's business side

 I spoke to Deebo Samuel on the phone and asked his reaction to the 49ers’ drafting of his potential replacement, and to the reports that they explored trading him.
 “I know what’s going on,” he said, “but it is what it is.
 I’m good staying with them.
 I’m chilling.”